pyodide/pyodide/docs/development/new-packages.md

 any compilation commands.
 ```

-### 2. Creating the meta.yaml
+### 2. Creating the `meta.yaml` file

-Once you determined that you need to create a new package for Pyodide, the
+If your package is on PyPI, the
 easiest place to start is with the {ref}`mkpkg tool <pyodide-mkpkg>`.
-If your
-package is on PyPI, run:
+From the Pyodide root directory, install the tool with `pip install -e pyodide-build`, then run:

 `pyodide-build mkpkg <package-name>`